rs-de/www/src/blogposts/web-app-quality-assurance.md

 - Google Chrome Browser installed

-The first tool I used is [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+The first tool is [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/).
-Everybody who has a Google Chrome browser can use it.
-It is integrated in the developer tools.
-And you can open it by pressing _F12_ on MS Windows and _Command+Option+I_ on Mac.
+Everybody who has a Google Chrome browser installed can use it.
+It is integrated in the developer tools, to open it just press _F12_ on MS Windows and _Command+Option+I_ on Mac.
-When I run it the page got pretty good results but the SEO (Search Engine Optimization) scores were not that good, because page meta tags where missing.
+When it run on my page, I got pretty good results but the SEO (Search Engine Optimization) scores were not that good, because page meta tags where missing.
 After I added the meta description tags to the page i got this:
-![Google Lighthouse end result of rushsoft.de in 2023](/blog/lighthouse-result-rushsoft-de-2023.png) _This little color dots are a little "firework" google developers added to the tool, if an app achieves a score of 100% in all categories. :-)_
+![Google Lighthouse end result of rushsoft.de in 2023](/blog/lighthouse-result-rushsoft-de-2023.png) _This little color dots are part of some "firework animation" google developers added to the tool, if an app achieves a score of 100% in all categories. :-)_

 Nice!
 100% in all categories.
 But what does it mean?
 Let's have a look at the categories.
 Stop ... too much details.
 [80/20 rule](https://en.wikipedia.org/wiki/Pareto_principle).
 Only if there is something bad we have to investigate.
+And bad means: _red_ or _orange_, if the tool shows a _green_ result, usually it is good enough.
+In my case there was already a good result, and the effort to improve it was small (minutes), so I did it.
 Next tool, more about security ...

 ### OWASP ZAP